jrbromberg/bank-emails-to-spreadsheet/README.md

 Add a timed trigger for `checkForNewAlerts`.
 I went with every five minutes.

-Add a timed trigger for `runWeeklyPendingReview`.
-I went with every week.
+Add a timed trigger for `runRoutinePendingReview`.
+I went with every Sunday.

 Enjoy and let me know if I missed anything.